Probing Axion-Photon conversion via circular polarization imprints in the CMB $V$-mode observations: Axion--photon conversion

 The choice $\textbf{A}(t,z) = i (A_x,A_y,0) e^{i\omega t}$ gives the electric field $\textbf{E} = -\partial_t\textbf{A} = \omega (A_x,A_y,0) e^{i\omega t}$, hence real mixing matrix $\mathcal{M}$~\cite{2001-Deffayet.etal.Zaldarriaga-PRD}.
 The resonant conversion of ALPs to photons requires the magnetic field to be transverse to the direction of propagation of EM waves, which implies that the magnetic field should be in the $(x-y)$ Cartesian plane, and the conversion is described as the solution of Eq.~\eqref{oscillation-eq-matrix}.
 Often the magnetic fields are taken to be along $x$ or $y$ direction, reducing the mixing matrix $\mathcal{M}$ to a $2\times2$ matrix (two-level system), describing the conversion of ALPs to photons with polarization parallel to the magnetic field direction, $A_{\parallel}$.
 This is obvious from the term $\partial_tA_i \bar{B}^i$ in Eq.~\eqref{kg-maxwell-eqns}.
 Therefore, in this scenario, only linearly polarized EM waves are produced.
 Furthermore, even if the background magnetic field is in the $(x-y)$ plane and non-helical in nature, the produced EM radiation would always be linearly polarized, which has been extensively investigated in the literature~\cite{Sikivie:1983ip,1988-Raffelt.Stodolsky-PRD,2001-Deffayet.etal.Zaldarriaga-PRD,Mirizzi:2005ng,Mirizzi:2007hr,Mirizzi:2009iz,Mirizzi:2009nq,Addazi:2024mii,Setabuddin:2025vlc}.
 In this context, an interesting question arises: \textit {how are the polarization properties of photons affected by the presence of a helical background magnetic field?} In particular, can such a field lead to the production of chiral photons, rather than only linearly polarized ones?
 Chiral photons are of great importance in light of CMB V-mode measurements and would provide an independent insight in probing the parity violation in the early Universe~\cite{Kushwaha:2025mia}.
-Helical magnetic fields are particularly interesting to probe the parity violation in the Universe due to their different geometrical properties from the non-helical ones, as they describe the twist or linkage of the magnetic field lines~\cite{2011-Durrer.Hollenstein.Jain-JCAP,2012-Byrnes.etal-JCAP,2013-Durrer.Neronov-Arxiv,2016-Subramanian-Arxiv,2018-Sharma.Subramanian.Seshadri.PRD,2020-Kushwaha.Shankaranarayanan-PRD,2021-Kushwaha.Shankaranarayanan-PRD}, and also possess a non-vanishing helicity density (see appendix~\ref{appsec-magnetic-field} for more details).
+This is because the CMB V-mode experiments measure the intensity difference between both the helicity modes of the chiral photons, which probe a key quantity, i.e., net circular polarization.
+Helical magnetic fields are particularly interesting to probe the parity violation in the Universe due to their different geometrical properties from the non-helical ones, as they describe the twist or linkage of the magnetic field lines~\cite{2011-Durrer.Hollenstein.Jain-JCAP,2012-Byrnes.etal-JCAP,2013-Durrer.Neronov-Arxiv,2016-Subramanian-Arxiv,2018-Sharma.Subramanian.Seshadri.PRD,2020-Kushwaha.Shankaranarayanan-PRD,2021-Kushwaha.Shankaranarayanan-PRD}, and also possess a non-vanishing helicity density (see appendix \ref{appsec-magnetic-field} for more details).